Thathanabaing: Colonial rule

 In 1895, soon after the abdication of the country's last king, Thibaw Min, the Taungdaw Sayadaw, then the Thathanapaing of Burma, died.
 A subsequent election elected the Pakhan Sayadaw as Thathanabaing-elect, although the British refused to acknowledge or recognize his title.

 In 1903, the lieutenant-governor of British Burma, Hugh Shakespear Barnes, reinstated the title by sanad charter, giving the Thathanapaing nominal authority over internal administration of the Sangha in Upper Burma and over Buddhist ecclesiastical law.
 (Lower Burma, which had been annexed in 1852, remained without a religious head.)
 The Taunggwin Sayadaw was appointed, but the position was abolished after his death and no successor was ever appointed.
 The authority of Thathanabaing, which had already been limited only on the Thudhamma Gaing, was carried on by the Maha Nayaka Sayadaws.
+Other sects has continued to appoint their own Thathanabaings.